 - Are there many older students at MCC?
 Are there certain times when more adult students will be in classes?

 The average age of students at MCC is 27 years.
 Non-traditional students can be found in class any time of day or night, but they're most likely to take advantage of evening, Saturday, or online classes.
-The average age of students in the Fast Track programs is 37.

 - What can I study from home?